 Cerebral palsy is a neurologic disorder that is caused when the baby losses oxygen for an extended time period during labor and delivery.
 Cerebral palsy can be a severe and permanent injury so the value of cerebral palsy cases tends to be very high.

-- Missouri (2021) $34,107,628 Verdict: Misuse of pitocin lead to hyperstimulation of contractions causing severe loss oxygen during delivery.
-Child suffered brain damage and diagnosed with most severe type of cerebral palsy leaving him permanently disabled.
+- Missouri (2021) $34,107,628 Verdict: Misuse of Pitocin led to hyperstimulation of contractions causing severe loss oxygen during delivery.
+The child suffered brain damage and was diagnosed with the most severe type of cerebral palsy, leaving him permanently disabled.

 - New York (2021) $13,500 Settlement: Failure to monitor fetal heart rate and respond with emergency c-section allegedly resulted in HIE and severe type of spastic cerebral palsy (spastic quadriplegia).

-- Tennessee (2020) $15,153,488 Verdict: Small mother with prior c-section delivery was advised to attempt VBAC delivery for second child.
-Child became stuck in birth canal and suffered brain damage resulting in cerebral palsy.
+- Tennessee (2020) $15,153,488 Verdict: Small mother with prior c-section delivery was advised to attempt VBAC delivery for her second child.
+The child became stuck in the birth canal and suffered brain damage resulting in cerebral palsy.

 - New York (2020) $5,891,304 Settlement: Child suffered HIE during delivery resulting in spastic cerebral palsy.
 Child permanently disabled and requires feeding tube, wheelchair and will never be able to live and work independently.